AI-MaSi/Excavator/misc/README.md

 This README explains how to set up the `shut_up.py` script to run automatically at system startup using systemctl.

+## Why?

+The constant ESC beeping is very annoying.

 ## Prerequisites

 - Ensure `shut_up.py` is located at `/home/pi/Documents/masi/shut_up.py`